North Kolaka Regency

 North Kolaka Regency is a regency in the northwest part of Southeast Sulawesi province of Indonesia.
-It covers an area of 2,924.46 km2, and had a population of 121,476 at the 2010 Census, and 137,700 at the 2020 Census.
+It was created on 18 December 2003 from the former northern districts of Kolaka Regency.
+It covers an area of 2,932 km2, and had a population of 121,476 at the 2010 Census, and 137,700 at the 2020 Census; the official estimate as at mid 2023 was 140,488 - comprising 71,995 males and 68,493 females.
 The principal town lies at Lasusua.

 Administration

-The North Kolaka Regency is divided into fifteen districts (kecamatan), tabulated below from south to north, with their areas (as given by the regency BPS) and their populations at the 2010 Census and the 2020 Census.
-The table also includes the location of the district administrative centres and the number of villages (totalling 133 - comprising 127 rural desa and 6 urban kelurahan) in each district.
+The North Kolaka Regency is divided into fifteen districts (kecamatan), tabulated below from south to north, with their areas (as given by the regency BPS) and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2023.
+The table also includes the location of the district administrative centres and the number of villages in each district (totalling 133 - comprising 127 rural desa and 6 urban kelurahan).

 Note that an asterisk in the final column indicates the number includes one kelurahan (in each case with the same name as the district administrative centre).

 Climate

 Lasusua, the seat of the regency has a tropical rainforest climate (Af) with moderate rainfall in October and November and heavy to very heavy rainfall in the remaining months.